Litigation and Conflict Resolution, Energy and Natural Resources, Mergers and Acquisitions, Infrastructure.

 Graduated in Law from Universidade Presbiteriana Mackenzie.

-Specialized in Business Law from Escola Paulista de Direito (EDP).
+Specialized in Business Law from Escola Paulista de Direito (EPD).

 Postgraduate in Philosophy and Theory of Law from Pontifícia Universidade Católica de Minas Gerais (PUC-MG).

 Extension course in “Arbitration” from Pontifícia Universidade Católica de São Paulo (PUC-SP).

 Member of the Advocacy Committee in Mediation and Conciliation of OAB/SP.

 Co-author of the article “Court rules that agricultural cooperatives are not entitled to judicial restructuring” published in 2011 in the ILO – International Law Office newsletter, with the partner of the law firm Leite, Tosto e Barros Advogados, Ricardo Tosto.